undeMalum/portfolio/content/posts/pomocna-piatka-organization/index.md

 - [Learning outcomes](#learning-outcomes)

 # What a day it was!
-After I went to the gig dedicated to Pink FLoyd with my grandpa, brother and friend, I had to **wake up at 5:00!** This is because I decided to reach the destination with my `bike`.
-Compared to a combustion engine `car` or `bus`, bike is argubly **an eco-friendly mean of transport** (and considerably less outside-world-dependent) - hence my choice.
-Nonetheless, there were nearly 20km to be travelled and no time to waste.
+After spending a marvelous night at the gig dedicated to Pink Floyd history with my grandpa, brother and friend, I had to **wake up at 5:00!** This is because I decided to reach the destination with my `bike`.
+Compared to a combustion-engine-powered `car` or `bus`, bike is arguably **the most eco-friendly mean of transport** (and considerably less outside-world-dependent) - hence my choice.
+Nonetheless, there were nearly 20km to be travelled and no time to be wasted.

 ***
 {{< neighbouring >}}